indieweb/wordpress-indieweb/readme.md

 * allow you to add bookmarklets to easily respond/comment on other sites with one click
 * set up a MicroPub Server to use other posting interfaces.
 (You could potentially use services like Instagram, Foursquare, and others to post to your WordPress site.)
 * set up a personal URL shortener
-* log into your WordPress site with services like Twitter, GitHub, SMS, or even email using IndieAuth.
+* log into your WordPress site with services like Twitter, GitHub, SMS, or even email using [IndieAuth](http://indiewebcamp.com/indieauth).

 ### The IndieWeb ###

-**The [IndieWeb](http://indiewebcamp.com/) is a people-focused alternative to the ‘corporate web’ that allows you to be the humb of your own web presence.** It's been written about in [Wired](http://www.wired.com/2013/08/indie-web/), [The Atlantic](http://www.theatlantic.com/technology/archive/2014/08/the-new-editors-of-the-internet/378983/), [Slate](http://www.slate.com/blogs/future_tense/2014/04/25/indiewebcamps_create_tools_for_a_new_internet.html), and [Gigaom](https://gigaom.com/2014/09/03/dont-like-facebook-owning-and-controlling-your-content-use-tools-that-support-the-open-web/) amongst others.
+**The [IndieWeb](http://indiewebcamp.com/) is a people-focused alternative to the ‘corporate web’ that allows you to be the hub of your own web presence.** It's been written about in [Wired](http://www.wired.com/2013/08/indie-web/), [The Atlantic](http://www.theatlantic.com/technology/archive/2014/08/the-new-editors-of-the-internet/378983/), [Slate](http://www.slate.com/blogs/future_tense/2014/04/25/indiewebcamps_create_tools_for_a_new_internet.html), and [Gigaom](https://gigaom.com/2014/09/03/dont-like-facebook-owning-and-controlling-your-content-use-tools-that-support-the-open-web/) amongst others.

 ### The IndieWeb, like WordPress, feels that your content is yours ###